Dispersion Relations in Two- and Three-Dimensional Quantum Systems: Extracting Dispersion Relation

 where $\mathbf{k}$ is the momentum vector and $\mathbf{r}_j$ is the position vector of site $j$.
 Note that operators $O_{\mathbf{k}}$ map the ground state into the excitations with the fixed wavevector $\mathbf{k}$.
 Hence, the application of the spectral gap method to such observables should extract the spectral gap between the ground state and the lowest-energy excitations with the wavevector $\mathbf{k}$, while this is the definition of dispersion relations.

 Applying the spectral gap method with the momentum-space observable $O_{\mathbf{k}}$, Eq.~\eqref{eq:spectral_gap} becomes:

 where $\Delta_{\mathbf{k}} = E_1(\mathbf{k}) - E_0$ is the sought dispersion relation---the energy difference between the ground state and the lowest-energy excitation at momentum $\mathbf{k}$.
-So, the dispersion relation $\Delta_{\mathbf{k}}$ is extracted as the slope of the logarithmic decay in Eq.~\eqref{eq:disp_relation} for each momentum point $\mathbf{k}$.
+In this way, the dispersion relation $\Delta_{\mathbf{k}}$ is extracted as the slope of the logarithmic decay in Eq.~\eqref{eq:disp_relation} for each momentum point $\mathbf{k}$.